ljakab/CheatSheet/fedora.md

-The below "recipes" have been tested on Fedora 18 only, they may or may not work on other versions.
+The below "recipes" have been tested on Fedora 18 and 19 only, they may or may not work on other versions.

 Replace NetworkManager with classic networking
 ----------------------------------------------